brettinternet/brettinternet.github.io/content/notes/_index.md

 ---

 {{< note title="June 2020 update" >}}
-As of this year, I have begun experimenting with a much simpler approach for tracking work-in-progress: `todo.txt` ([source](https://news.ycombinator.com/item?id=39432876)).
+I began experimenting with a much simpler approach for tracking work-in-progress: `todo.txt` format.
 {{< /note >}}

 {{< note title="Aug.
 2024 update" >}}
-I'm a father now and time is limited.
-Lately, I shove all my thoughts in the notes app on my phone for convenience.
-The stage of life I'm in calls for it now.
+As a parent with limited time, I've simplified to using my phone's built-in notes app for quick capture.
+Sometimes convenience trumps optimal workflow—the stage of life I'm in calls for it.
 {{< /note >}}